 We have heard countless rumors suggesting that Harden wants the Houston Rockets trade him to either these Nets or the Philadelphia 76ers.
 Short of Philly offering up Joel Embiid or Ben Simmons, Brooklyn seems to have the best potential package to land the former NBA MVP.

 James Harden trade scenario

-- Rockets get: Spencer Dinwiddie, Caris LeVert, Jarrett Allen, Taurean Prince and 2020 first-round pick
+- Rockets get: Spencer Dinwiddie, Caris LeVert, Jarrett Allen, Taurean Prince and two first-round picks

 - Nets get: James Harden